-Mr. Saunders moved to approve site plan review for the Town of Cumberland at the Val Halla Country Club located at 60 Val Halla Road, Tax Assessor Map R04, Lot 41, for the construction of an equipment storage building and placement of a storage building for the

-Moonlight Skimmers Snowmobile Club subject to the Limitation of Approval and the Standard Condition of Approval.
+Mr. Saunders moved to approve site plan review for the Town of Cumberland at the Val Halla Country Club located at 60 Val Halla Road, Tax Assessor Map R04, Lot 41, for the construction of an equipment storage building and placement of a storage building for the Moonlight Skimmers Snowmobile Club subject to the Limitation of Approval and the Standard Condition of Approval, seconded by Mr. Kenny and VOTED, 6 yeas - motion carries, unanimous.